avnishs17/sentiment_analyis/readme.md

 - NVIDIA GPU with updated drivers
 - Docker Desktop with Kubernetes support or Minikube
 - Conda (for local development)
+- Also make sure that wsl ubuntu version is same as we use in Dockerfile and use same cuda version too as in requirements.txt and Dockerfile.
 ## Environment Setup

 ### With Hyper-V (Windows 10/11 Pro or Enterprise)